GABRELCR/Python_Projects/README.md

 ## 📌 About

-This repository is dedicated to my learning journey in **Programming Logic and Algorithms (PLA)**, with **Python** as the main tool of choice.
+Welcome to `Python_Projects` — a personal laboratory of experiments, exercises, and learning paths in **Python**.
-It’s a growing lab of problem-solving, creative scripts, and code experiments — made to sharpen the mind and embrace the bugs.
+This repository serves as a growing collection of study modules, practical logic drills, and algorithmic training designed to sharpen both fundamentals and creativity.

+Each folder represents either a themed set of exercises or a complete study track in development.

 ---